DHS home page

 PCMS

 Narration is the Key.
-For any client determined Pickle eligible (OSS) or potentially Pickle eligible (PKL), be sure to clearly narrate the determination.
+For any individual determined Pickle eligible (OSS) or potentially Pickle eligible (PKL), be sure to clearly narrate the determination.
 This makes it possible for anyone else reviewing the case to see how the determination was made and prevents questions about eligibility in the future.
 For example, you might narrate:

 Remember to Check All Protected Eligibility Groups.
 An individual who does not meet the Pickle criteria above, would not be eligible.
 However, if they lost SSI for one of the following reasons, check eligibility for Medicaid under the appropriate rule: